getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( text );			// Everything is awesome!
 ```

-In this snippet, `tag(..)` is sort of a do-nothing operation, in that it doesn't perform any special actions, but uses the *magic* of `reduce(..)` to just splice `strings` and `values` together the same way an untagged string literal would have done.
+In this snippet, `tag(..)` is a passthru operation, in that it doesn't perform any special modifications, but just uses `reduce(..)` to splice/interleave `strings` and `values` together the same way an untagged string literal would have done.

 So what are some practical uses?
 There are many advanced ones that are beyond our scope to discuss here.
 But here's a simple idea that formats numbers as US dollars (sort of like basic localization):